Exploring 5 Exciting Applications of Blue Laser Technology

 blue light with a wavelength of 450 nm is ideal

-Compared to infrared lasers, blue light has approximately 2 to 10 times better metal processing performance and is efficient for cutting, cladding, and welding metals like copper and aluminum.
+Compared to traditional infrared lasers, blue light lasers demonstrate approximately 2 to 10 times better metal processing performance, particularly for cutting, cladding, and welding highly reflective materials like copper and aluminum.
+This improved absorption translates to several key advantages:

 Applications of blue light laser